acorg/lispmds/README.md

 The following is known to work on OS X Yosemite 10.10.2.
 We do not yet have installation instructions for other flavors of UNIX or other operating systems.

+These instructions also assume you're using the `bash` shell.
+If you have no idea what that means, relax - you're probably using bash.

 ## Install Allegro Common Lisp

 We run LispMDS under